ClementTsang/bottom/README.md

 - Officially tested and released for only `x86_64` (and `i686` for Windows)
 - Developed mainly for macOS, Windows, and Linux

 As such, support beyond that is not guaranteed.
-There is now _technically_ support for AArch64 builds, and I do run them in Travis, but I am currently not guaranteeing their stability.
-In theory, they should work fine, but I've had some troubles with building on ARM in some situations.
+There is now _technically_ support for AArch64 and ARMv7 builds and it is tested on Travis, but I won't be officially supporting it for a bit and some things may or may not work (for example, R/s and W/s for disks doesn't work).

 ### Manually